 3. Paid Media: Running ads dedicated to helpful resources to help your customers would be better than pushing your products and sales at this time.
-You do not want to make your business come off as opportunistic in a time where people are worried.
+You do not want to make your business come off as opportunistic at a time when people are worried.

 4. Event Updates: If you had any business-related events, it was likely postponed or canceled.
-Send regular email updates, post information to your social media accounts, and update any event listings you had on third party websites, like Eventbrite.
+Send regular email updates, post information to your social media accounts, and update any event listings you have on third-party websites, like Eventbrite.

 Leveraging platforms like social media and email marketing can help keep your business in the minds of the customer while providing them with useful information that helps them get through these difficult times.